Jacques Charles François Sturm: Work

 He was the co-eponym of the Sturm–Liouville theory with Joseph Liouville.

 In 1826, with his colleague Jean-Daniel Colladon, Sturm helped make the first experimental determination of the speed of sound in water.

+Death

 In 1851 his health began to fail.
-He was able to return to teaching for a while during his long illness, but in 1855 he died.
+He was able to return to teaching for a while during his long illness, but died in 1855.

 The asteroid 31043 Sturm is named for him.
 Sturm's name is one of the 72 names engraved at the Eiffel Tower.